NotFrancee/NotFrancee/README.md

 - 👋 Hi, I’m Andrea!
-I'm 19, I live in Italy and I love coding!
+I'm 20, I live in Italy and I love coding!
-- 👀 My main interest is Quant Finance
+- 👀 Interested in Quant Finance

 <!---
 NotFrancee/NotFrancee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.